Impact of Dynamical Friction on the Tidal Formation of NGC 1052-DF2: Results

-Figure~\ref{fig:snapshots_all} shows the projected density of the satellite particles (dark matter in grey color in larger panels, and star particles in orange points in the smaller inset) in {\runone} at $t = 0.0,\, 2.3,\, 4.9,\, 6.6,\, 7.6,\, 9.0\Gyr$ (the same figure for {\runzero} is shown in Appendix~\ref{app:snapshots_run0}).
-All components initially have a spherical shape, so the satellite and its orbit is in the $x-y$ plane throughout the entire simulation time.
-DM particles are tidally stripped and the density around the satellite becomes as low as that of the tidal tail after $\approx 8\Gyr$.
+Figure~\ref{fig:snapshots_all} shows the projected density of the satellite particles (dark matter in grey color in larger panels, and star particles in orange points in the smaller inset) in {\runone} at $t = 0.0,\, 2.3,\, 4.9,\, 6.6,\, 7.4,\, 9.0\Gyr$ (the same figure for {\runzero} is shown in Appendix~\ref{app:snapshots_run0}).
+All components initially have a spherical shape, so the satellite and its orbit are in the $x-y$ plane throughout the entire simulation time.
+The DM particles are tidally stripped and the density around the satellite becomes as low as that of the tidal tail after $\approx 8\Gyr$.
 On the other hand, the stripping of the stellar body is slower; it just expands until the fourth pericentric passage, and then a tidal tail appears after the fifth one ($\approx 6.8\Gyr$).
 It keeps its spherical shape until $\approx 9\Gyr$, and after that, the satellite galaxy is completely destroyed.
 In parallel with the stars, the GCs are also scattered.
 We can see all the ten GCs within the small box at $t = 6.6\Gyr$ (middle right panel).

 Figure~\ref{fig:snapshots_star} shows the projected density of stars (orange dots) and the orbit of the satellite galaxy, together with the GC distribution (blue dots).
 We can see the entire tidal tail of stars.
 After the fourth pericenter, a sparse tidal tail appears (middle right panel).
-After the fifth pericenter, it becomes denser and finally the stellar particles become a band-like shape.
+After the fifth pericenter, it becomes denser, and finally, the stellar particles become a band-like shape.
+The lack of symmetry in the tidal tail is due to the projection effect.
+We note the striking similarity between the tidal tail feature in the bottom right panel (9\,Gyr) and the observed giant tidal tail of F8D1 \citep{Zemaitis23}.
+It is noteworthy that this particular long tidal feature only arises when dynamical friction is included within our simulation time, and also indicates a unique time period for the system in which the DM content should be low.
+See Appendix~\ref{app:SB} for more discussion on the surface brightness distribution.